-Apply online at Cal State Apply by the deadline.
+Apply online at Cal State Apply by the Returning Student deadline.

 If previously disqualified, meet with an advisor from your last major department, and then submit the approved Undergraduate Petition for Readmission from Disqualification to the Admissions Office within 30 days of reapplication.
 If you are changing your major, you must also receive support from the new major department.

-Apply online using Cal State Apply by the Returning Student Application Deadline.
+Reapply to Cal State LA by the Returning Student Application Deadline.
 Once your application has been submitted, we will send you a notification by email to acknowledge receipt of your application.
 If you are a returning student applicant who has NOT attended another institution since leaving Cal State LA, we can usually make an admissions decision without additional documents.
 We will notify you if additional documents are required and the deadline for submitting them.
 Please plan to regularly check your email, and promptly respond to requests.